mayadata-io/oep-e2e/litmus/director/TCID-DIR-OP-DELETE-CSPC-WITH-VOLUME/README.md

 ## Details

-- This test cases is to create cstor pool using recommendations.
+- This test cases is to delete cstor pool using recommendations.
+- Negative test case

 ### Expected output